wjw465150/Groovy_Recipes/Groovy_Recipes(Groovy食谱)5_6章节.md

 def ant = new AntBuilder()
 ant.move(file:"src.txt", tofile:"dest.txt")
 ```
 After Section 6.4, Copying Files, on page 108 and Section 6.5, Using AntBuilder to Copy a File, on page 109, this section might be a bit anticlimactic.
 You can move files using the standard JDK File.renameTo method.
 You can also shell out to your operating system.
 You can also use the AntBuilder.move method.
-They all do the same thing—it’s a matter of personal preference which technique you use.
+They all do the same thing—it’s a matter of personal preference which technique you use.

 ### 6.8 Deleting Files
 ```groovy